 - Integrations: The number of available third-party integrations is unmatched, which gives you comprehensive options for creative control.

-- Advanced Features: Magento Commerce was built with web developers in mind, rather than the business owner who wants to handle things themself.
+- Advanced Features: Adobe Commerce was built with web developers in mind, rather than the business owner who wants to handle things themself.
 Because of this, there are complex and flexible features available.

-- Developer Community: Rather than a 24/7 dedicated customer support team, Magento users have to rely on a community of developers to assist them with any questions or issues.
-However, Magento has the largest developer community in the ecommerce industry.
+- Developer Community: Rather than a 24/7 dedicated customer support team, Adobe Commerce users have to rely on a community of developers to assist them with any questions or issues.
+However, Adobe Commerce has the largest developer community in the ecommerce industry.

-- Extra Costs: With Magento, you must purchase your own hosting, security certificates, and domain name.
+- Extra Costs: With Adobe Commerce, you must purchase your own hosting, security certificates, and domain name.
 These are included with BigCommerce and Shopify.
-Magento also charges you anywhere between $1,000 to $5,000 if, during a security check, it finds vulnerabilities within your code.
+Adobe Commerce also charges you anywhere between $1,000 to $5,000 if, during a security check, it finds vulnerabilities within your code.

-- Expensive Migrations: Every few years, your store will be migrated to an updated version of the Magento enterprise ecommerce platform.
+- Expensive Migrations: Every few years, your store will be migrated to an updated version of the Adobe Commerce enterprise ecommerce platform.
 This is not only time-consuming but expensive.
-Magento recently made the switch to Magento 2 Commerce.

 - Declines with Scale: When you deal with a large transaction volume, you shouldn’t experience any declines in speed or issues because this can negatively affect your customer experience.
 Customers have complained about speeds slowing down and experiencing bugs when trying to scale up.